meilisearch/documentation/guides/advanced_guides/field_properties.md

 # Field properties

-Every document field can have either or both or none of the following properties that can be modified in the [settings](/references/settings.md):
+Every field in a document is by default searchable and displayed.
+These properties can be modified in the [settings](/references/settings.md):

 - Searchable
 - Displayed